AdvancedCustomFields/docs/fields/true-false.md

   Text displayed within the stylized toggle switch.
 Defaults to ‘No’.
 HTML may be entered for icons or custom markup.

 ## Template usage
-The True / False field will return a Boolean value of either true or false.
+The True / False field will return a Boolean value of either `true` or `false`.
 The value is saved to the database as ‘1’ or ‘0’.

 ### Conditional
 This example demonstrates how to use the value 'enable_sidebar' to conditionally do a task.